ErpNetDocs/info/information/editions-and-plans/enterprise-edition.md

 **@@name Enterprise** allows an unrestricted number of simultaneously active **active users** and **specific external applications** made specially for your organization.

 **Enterprise** provides the computational power and usage capacity purchased with this edition.
-This ensures your business **scales in a flexible and seamless manner** depending on the capacity your team and your systems need to operate with cost effectiveness, highly optimized performance, and maximum efficiency.
+This ensures your business scales in a **flexible and seamless manner** depending on the capacity your team and your systems need to operate with cost effectiveness, highly optimized performance, and maximum **efficiency**.

 ## @@name Enterprise Plans Comparison